 No matter how history judges his moral integrity, Kock was an accomplished entrepreneur.
-He developed his colony scheme during a 1862 visit to the Great Exhibition in London, where he saw two bales of excellent-quality Haitian cotton on display.
+He developed his colony scheme during an 1862 visit to the Great Exhibition in London, where he saw two bales of excellent-quality Haitian cotton on display.
 The display “impressed me with the idea that cotton culture might be pursued to great advantage in a country so fertile but thinly settled as Hayti.”

 Lincoln Didn’t Think Blacks and Whites Could Co-exist

-“It was a herculean task, but by dint of a proper management and an iron energy, I obtained … a twenty years’ lease, with conditions just such as I wanted,” wrote Kock, apparently not one to understate his own achievements.
+“It was a herculean task, but by dint of a proper management and an iron energy, I obtained … a twenty years’ lease, with conditions just such as I wanted,” wrote Kock, apparently not one to understate his achievements.

-Kock actually obtained a 10-year lease with an option for an additional 10 years.
+Kock obtained a 10-year lease with an option for an additional ten years.
 In return, he agreed to pay the government about 15 cents per acre in rent.
 He was also required to give the government 35.25% of the lumber he cut on the island.
 In return, the Haitian government would provide him “protection and assistance,” which it turned out he needed.
-He also obtained an exemption from tonnage taxes on any lumber cut and from custom house duties for food and other imports used by the colony.
+He also obtained an exemption from tonnage taxes on any lumber cut and custom house duties for food and other imports used by the colony.

 The terms of the agreement allowed Kock to use 10% white overseers.
 In keeping with the spirit of Haitian colonization efforts, he agreed to use only farm workers of African or Indian descent.
 The deal was that the colonists would be naturalized as Haitian citizens upon arrival.
 And when the lease expired, they would be given preference to become farmers or landholders.

 The paperwork complete, Kock traveled to New York and then to Washington D.C.
 President Lincoln at the time was “engaged in the scheme of colonizing negroes in Central America, and seemed to be quite in favor of it,” Kock wrote.
-Lincoln’s Secretary of State, William H. Seward, however, had appeared to undermine Lincoln’s efforts by publishing in September 1862 a colonization circular to foreign governments that laid out difficult conditions.
+However, Lincoln’s Secretary of State, William H. Seward, had appeared to undermine Lincoln’s efforts by publishing in September 1862 a colonization circular to foreign governments that laid out difficult conditions.

 In a letter to the president, Kock wrote that his original intention was to employ German and Swiss emigrants to cultivate cotton in Haiti.
 But his opinion changed after seeing the wretched condition of “contrabands who have found their way within the lines of our armies.”
 He proposed to use these contrabands “to rekindle your sympathies on their behalf, and to increase your zeal in promoting their interest and happiness.”